n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mailchimp.md

 # Mailchimp

-The Mailchimp node allows you to automate work in Mailchimp, and integrate Mailchimp with other applications. n8n has built-in support for a wide range of Mailchimp features, including creating, updating, deleting, and getting campaigns, lists, and members.
+The Mailchimp node allows you to automate work in Mailchimp, and integrate Mailchimp with other applications. n8n has built-in support for a wide range of Mailchimp features, including creating, updating, and deleting campaigns, as well as getting list groups.

 On this page, you'll find a list of operations the Mailchimp node supports and links to more resources.